PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 15:49:58
+Last updated: 2024-04-05 15:50:31
-Random Quote: What the hell is the matter with you?
-You tryin' out for the retard Olympics? - George 'Pornstache' Mendez
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler